You Shiina

 You Shiina (椎名 優, Shiina Yū) is a Japanese freelance illustrator and manga artist.
-They have worked on light novel and children's book covers and illustrations as well as game package and character design.
-They are best known for their illustration work on the Ascendance of a Bookworm by Miya Kazuki.
+She has contributed to light novel and children's book covers, illustrations, as well as game package and character design.
+She did work on the illustrations for the Ascendance of a Bookworm series by Miya Kazuki.

-They won the Dengeki Game Illustration Gold Award in 1998, and their cover art for the Ascendance of a Bookworm won the Kono Light Novel ga Sugoi! in 2018 and 2019.
+She received the Dengeki Game Illustration Gold Award in 1998, and her cover art for the "Ascendance of a Bookworm" earned the Kono Light Novel ga Sugoi! award in 2018 and 2019.

 Biography

-From about the time of 5th or 6th grade in elementary school, they began seriously creating drawings, and—in high school—began submitting work to contests.
-Shiina found work at a game company and did the character designs for Purikura Daisakusen in 1996.
+In high school, she began submitting work to contests.
+Shiina found employment at a game company and undertook the character designs for Purikura Daisakusen in 1996.

-They created the character designs for Tales of Commons (2005), Tales of Wahrheit (2006), and Tales of the World: Material Dungeon (2008) in the Tales of Mobile series of mobile phone games from Bandai Namco Games.
-In 2008, Shiina worked with fellow artist Haccan on illustrations and package design for The Legend of Heroes: Trails in the Sky from Nihon Falcom.
+She contributed character designs for Tales of Commons (2005), Tales of Wahrheit (2006), and Tales of the World: Material Dungeon (2008) in the Tales of Mobile series of mobile phone games from Bandai Namco Games.
+In 2008, Shiina collaborated with fellow artist Haccan on illustrations and package design for The Legend of Heroes: Trails in the Sky from Nihon Falcom.